deepak251222/micrroservice-hotel-rating-system/README.md

 # micrroservice-hotel-rating-system

+Project: Microservice Hotel Rating System

+Description:
+Developed a distributed and scalable Microservice Hotel Rating System to allow users to rate and review hotels.
+The system was built using microservice architecture to ensure flexibility, modularity, and easy scalability.

+Technologies Used:
+- Spring Boot
+- Java
+- Microservice
+- Spring Cloud (Eureka for service discovery, Zuul for API gateway)
+- Docker (for containerization)
+- MongoDB (or your preferred NoSQL database)

+Key Contributions:
+- Designed and implemented microservices to handle various functionalities, such as user registration, hotel rating, and review management.
+- Utilized Spring Boot to develop independent and loosely coupled microservices, enabling seamless communication and independent deployment.
+- Implemented Spring Cloud components (Eureka and Zuul) to facilitate service discovery and API gateway, simplifying the interaction between microservices.
+- Utilized Docker for containerization, ensuring consistent deployment and scalability across different environments.
+- Designed the database schema for MongoDB, efficiently storing user information, hotel ratings, and reviews.
+- Conducted load testing and performance optimization to ensure the system could handle a high volume of concurrent user requests.
+- Implemented user authentication and authorization mechanisms to secure the API endpoints using JSON Web Tokens (JWT) and Spring Security.
+- Ensured fault tolerance by implementing circuit breakers using Spring Cloud Circuit Breaker (e.g., Netflix Hystrix).
+- Documented the architecture and API endpoints to assist with onboarding new developers and stakeholders.
+- Utilized version control (e.g., Git) to track code changes and enable collaboration with the development team.

+Results:
+- Successfully delivered a robust and scalable Microservice Hotel Rating System, enhancing the user experience and overall satisfaction with hotel reviews.
+- Improved the system's performance and reliability, ensuring smooth operation even during peak usage periods.
+- Received positive feedback from team members and stakeholders for meeting project deadlines and delivering high-quality microservices.
+- Contributed to the adoption of microservice architecture within the organization, promoting its benefits for future projects.

 The Microservice Hotel Rating System is a project that consists of five microservices built using Spring Boot.
 The microservices include:

 User Service: Responsible for managing user-related operations.